Categories

 In 2022, this upward trend will continue as investors and tenants alike demand more real estate variety.
 The mortgage interest rates forecast for 2022 is 3.6%, which could impact the market.
 That said, this is what to expect from commercial real estate investing in 2022.

-1. Brick-and-Mortar Retail Stores
+1. Brick-And-Mortar Retail Stores

 The pandemic brought about a surge in online shopping, while sales in traditional brick-and-mortar stores declined due to social-distancing requirements.
 However, there has been a rise in the share of eCommerce retail sales from 16% to 19% in 2020 compared to pre-pandemic 2019.